-Following lunch in Varengeville-sur-Mer, we visit Le Bois de Morville, created in 1982 by landscape architect Pascal Cribier, who was not only one of the most important French landscape gardeners of his generation, but also one of the most influential.
+Our next visit is Le Bois de Morville, created in 1982 by landscape architect Pascal Cribier, who was not only one of the most important French landscape gardeners of his generation, but also one of the most influential.
 It has the distinction of being a "botanical, aesthetic and scientific laboratory garden".
 The complex consists of multiple intimate gardens or great landscapes: the rhododendron valley, the orange gardens, the holly labyrinth, the flowered meadow, the large cut oak that thrones in the middle of an amphitheatre, the wild trail, rare species trees, and incredible views of the sea.